-In 2014, during the first edition at the Boğaziçi University in Istanbul, it became clear that the Slow philosophy and movement, the pursuit of quality of life and focus on the preservation of heritage was particularly relevant for the HTHIC community.
-Slow has been on the agenda since. more about the conference >
+While preparing the first edition, HTHIC2014 at the Boğaziçi University in Istanbul, it became clear that Slow Thinking and the Slow philosophy and movement with its pursuit of quality of life and focus on the preservation of heritage was particularly relevant for the HTHIC community.
+Slow has been on the agenda since.

 Preservation, Presentation, Promotion, Profit and Purpose